The Stickiness of Poverty: Highly-skilled Workers Exit; Poor Low-Skilled Workers Don’t

 - Notre Dame economist Abigail Wozniak found that among those who entered the labor market during recessions, “a large portion of the college graduates relocated to states with stronger economies, while the majority of high school graduates and high school dropouts did not move.” (pg.
 158)

 It is worth speculating why unemployed, less educated people tend to stick around even as conditions deteriorate, as in Detroit.
-Perhaps it’s a lack of information about opportunities.
+Perhaps it’s a lack of information about opportunities or online medical assistant programs.
 The Grapes of Wrath scared way way too many people.
 Or it could be that it’s simply because they do not have the resources to move.
 But it appears that even in areas with high per capita income among high school graduates, less educated people tend to be homebodies.
 (One surprising stat in Moretti’s book is that high school graduates in cities like Stamford, CT, make more on average than college graduates in Portland, OR.)

 Europeans, despite their relative wealth, tend to stay put.
 82 percent of Italian men between the ages of eighteen and thirty live at home with their parents.
 Even when they do move out, they tend to remain in the same neighborhood or even the same city block.
 To be sure, this stickiness has its benefits.
 Children become caregivers for their parents.
 Grandparents can help with childcare.
 But it also has a macro-downside.
 The more people stay rooted, the worse economic conditions become as unemployment increases, debt accumulates, and governance decreases in quality.